biocom-uib/var_depths/README.md

 # var_depths
-Variance of leaves' depths related algorithms.
-Scripts associated to the paper "On the variance of the leaves' depths in a rooted tree I: Extremal values".
+Scripts and data associated to the paper  "On Sackin's original proposal: The variance of the leaves' depths as a phylogenetic balance index".

 ## Contents